 For further information about the legislative process, see Brief Guide No. 16—Consideration of legislation, Brief Guide No. 17—Debating legislation under time limits and Brief Guide No. 18—Communications between the Houses - dealing with messages.

-Procedural scripts are provided, as required, to assist senators to transact business.
+Procedural scripts are provided to senators, as required, to assist them to transact business.
 They may relate to the giving of notices of motion, the discovery of formal business (see Brief Guide No. 8—Notices of motion), the introduction of bills (see Brief Guide No. 16—Consideration of legislation), the suspension of standing orders (see Brief Guide No. 5—Suspension of standing orders), the presentation of reports or other common or uncommon procedures.

 The Clerk Assistant (Table) prepares procedural documents for ministers and other government senators, and for senators transacting business on behalf of committees.
 The Clerk Assistant (Procedure) prepares documents for non-government senators.

 A document, based on the Red, together with other briefings and updates as required, is also provided to the President, Deputy President and the Temporary Chairs of Committees to assist them in the chair.